Philly Cheesesteak Baked Egg Rolls

 Philly Cheesesteak Baked Egg Rolls recipe with gooey, melted cheese and juicy beef makes for a tasty dinner or party appetizer ready in no time at all!

 I made these Philly Cheesesteak Baked Egg Rolls for the first time a couple of years ago and I’ve sort of been holding out on you.
 I took a photo of the egg roll filling before I put it in the egg rolls and posted it to my Facebook page (just a blurry/grainy cell phone picture) and I could NOT believe the response I got from people asking me what it was because they needed it in their lives ASAP.
 I turned that mixture into egg rolls and, although messy, were one of the best things to ever come out of my kitchen.
 I finally made them again with better photos that actually look appetizing.

 This Philly Cheesesteak Baked Egg Rolls recipe combines two of my favorites: it’s a crispy egg roll on the outside, with a delicious cheesesteak filling on the inside.
+I actually made a dip out of the filling!
+Check out my Philly Cheesesteak Dip when you have a chance.
 I used my brand spanking new Hamilton Beach toaster oven to bake these babies up.
 When I think of uses for toaster ovens, I always think reheating leftovers or my various pizza recipes.
 The reality is that toaster ovens are very practical and can be used for SO much more than that.
 Short of roasting an entire turkey, you can use it for whatever you would use your regular oven for.

 Hint: they are better to use in lieu of your actual oven in the warmer months because they won’t heat up your entire kitchen!